arsam31/Route53-DNS/README.md

 (see the ss first)

 Health checks do not remove records from the calculation.
 It will just skip the unhealthy record and move to next until a healthy record is selected.

+## Geoproximity Routing

+It aims to provide records which are as closer to your cusotmers as possible.

+By adding "+" and "-" bias, we can increase or decrease the size of a region to attract the trafic even if the region is far away from the customer, we can still increase the region size and route the customer to that region.
+See the last ScreenShot in this folder to understand this concept.